Thakurta metric does not describe a cosmological black hole: Concluding remarks

-Here, we should emphasize that the Thakurta metric does not describe a cosmological black hole in spite of subtlety in defining cosmological black holes.
+We emphasize that the Thakurta metric does not describe a cosmological black hole in spite of subtlety in defining cosmological black holes.
 Let us consider an observer O located outside a black-hole event horizon at finite distance and time, not at future null infinity nor timelike infinity.
-This is an observer usually preassumed in observational cosmology.
-By definition, such an observer never knows the existence of an event horizon (cf. \cite{Nakao:2018knn}).
-Even though the causal nature of the $r=2M$ surface, such as whether it is finitely far or not and regular or not, crucially depends on the asymptotic behavior of $a(\eta)$ in the infinite future $\eta\to \infty$, it does not matter for O. What is even worse, if the universe is not asymptotically flat FLRW, it may not be possible to define future null infinity nor an event horizon.
+This is an observer usually presumed in observational cosmology.
+By definition, such an observer never knows the existence of an event horizon, even though the causal nature of the $r=2M$ surface, such as whether it is finitely far or not and regular or not, crucially depends on the asymptotic behavior of $a(\eta)$ in the infinite future $\eta\to \infty$ (cf. \cite{Nakao:2018knn}).

+What is even worse, if the universe is not asymptotically flat FLRW, it may not be possible to define future null infinity nor an event horizon.
 These facts suggest that, at least from an observational point of view, we should give up the definition of a cosmological black hole in terms of an event horizon.
-Instead, for example, we may practically define a cosmological black hole by the existence of an ``almost'' future outer trapping horizon, a hypersurface foliated by ``almost'' marginal surfaces on which $\theta_{-}<0$, $\theta_{+}$ is infinitesimally small positive, and $\partial_{-}\theta_{+}<0$ are satisfied, that can be observed in principle by O. Even in such a rather broader definition, the Thakurta spacetime cannot be interpreted as a cosmological black hole because both $\theta_{+}$ and $\theta_{-}$ are always positive in the vicinity of $r=2M$ surface.
+Instead, for example, we may practically define a cosmological black hole by the existence of an ``almost'' future outer trapping horizon, a hypersurface foliated by ``almost'' marginal surfaces on which $\theta_{-}<0$ and $\theta_{+}$ is infinitesimally small positive, and ${\cal L}_{-}\theta_{+}<0$ are satisfied, that can be observed in principle by O. Even in such a rather weaker definition, the Thakurta spacetime cannot be interpreted as a cosmological black hole because both $\theta_{+}$ and $\theta_{-}$ are always positive in the vicinity of $r=2M$ surface.

 To conclude, the Thakurta metric (\ref{eq:Thakurta}) with $a(\eta)\propto \eta^{\alpha}$ $(\alpha>0)$ does not describe a cosmological black hole in the early universe, with a possible exceptional case, where the cosmological expansion is accelerated.